germag/clicklockd/README.md

 # Clicklockd

-ClickLock enables you to highlight or drag without holding down the mouse button.
-Allows you to hold the mouse button for a few seconds, move the mouse to the new location, and then click it again.
-The effect is the same as a drag and drop but without having to hold the mouse button for a long time.
+Clicklockd enables you to highlight or drag without holding down the mouse button.
+This feature allows you to hold the mouse button for a few seconds, move the mouse to the new location, and then click it again.
+The effect is the same as a drag and drop but without having to hold the mouse button for a long time

 ## Options

 **-h**
 Print help and exit.

-**-t timeout**
+**-t timeout[s|ms]**
-Set how many seconds you need to hold down a mouse or trackball button before your click is locked.
+Set how many seconds (s) or milliseconds (ms) you need to hold down a mouse or trackball button before your click is locked.
+You can use real numbers or integers.
+If the unit of time is not specified, clicklockd assumes seconds (s).
 Default is 2 seconds.

+Ex: -t 1.5s (or -t 1.5) is the same as -t 1500ms

 **-b**
 Run in the background (as a Unix daemon).